-Belgium Hong Kong Ireland Belgium has introduced a CFC rule and it has chosen to apply 'Option B' as provided under ATAD 1.
-A foreign company qualifies as a CFC if: i. the Belgian taxpayer owns directly or indirectly the majority of voting rights, or holds directly or indirectly at least 50% of the capital, or is entitled to receive at least 50% of the profits of the foreign company (control test); and ii. the foreign company is in its country of residence either not subject to an income tax or is subject to an income tax that is less than half of the income tax if the company would be established in Belgium.
-A Belgian parent company should include in its tax base non-distributed income of the CFC to the extent that it arises from non-genuine arrangements which have been put in place for the essential purpose of obtaining a tax advantage.
-An arrangement shall be regarded as non-genuine to the extent that the CFC would not own assets or would not have undertaken risks if it were not controlled by the Belgian taxpayer where the significant people functions relevant to those assets and risks, are carried out and are instrumental in generating the CFC's income.
-There are no CFC rules in Hong Kong.
-Ireland introduced CFC rules from January 1, 2019, that apply to companies that are not resident in Ireland and that are controlled (directly or indirectly) by a company or companies that are resident in Ireland.
-The rules have been amended with effect from January 1, 2021 to provide more stringent criteria in respect of subsidiary companies resident in jurisdictions included in the EU list of non-cooperative tax jurisdictions.
-A CFC charge will only arise to the extent that: a. the CFC has undistributed income; and b. the CFC generates income by reference to activities (significant people functions or key entrepreneurial risk-taking functions) carried on in Ireland.
+Belgium Hong Kong Ireland A Belgian parent company should include in its tax base non-distributed income of the CFC to the extent that it arises from non-genuine arrangements which have been put in place for the essential purpose of obtaining a tax advantage.
+An arrangement shall be regarded as non- genuine to the extent that the CFC would not own assets or would not have undertaken risks if it were not controlled by the Belgian taxpayer where the significant people functions relevant to those assets and risks, are carried out and are instrumental in generating the CFC's income.
 There are a number of exemptions from the CFC charge.
-For example, no CFC charge will arise if: a. the undistributed income is attributable to Irish activities that are either performed under arrangements entered into on arm's length terms or are subject to the linish transfer pricing rules; b. the essential purpose of the arrangements is not to secure a tax advantage; c. the CFC satisfies a de minimis exemption based on either a 'low accounting profits' or a 'low-profit margin' test; or d. the tax paid by the CFC in its country of residence (including tax on chargeable gains) is more than half of the tax that it would have been paid if the CFC was tax resident in Ireland.
+For example, no CFC charge will arise if: (a) the undistributed income is attributable to Irish activities that are either performed under arrangements entered into on arm's length terms or are subject to the Irish transfer pricing rules; (b) the essential purpose of the arrangements is not to secure a tax advantage; (c) the CFC satisfies a de minimis exemption based on either a 'low accounting profits' or a 'low-profit margin' test; or (d) the tax paid by the CFC in its country of residence (including tax on chargeable gains) is more than half of the tax that it would have been paid if the CFC was tax resident in Ireland.
 In cases where a CFC charge does arise, this charge is calculated in accordance with Irish transfer pricing principles.
 The amount upon which the charge is calculated is capped by reference to the undistributed income of the CFC attributable to Irish activities.
 The CFC charge is applied at the Irish corporation tax rates (12.5% to the extent the profits are generated from trading activities and 25% in all other cases).